Index Protagonists | Railgun's Main Cast

 - Cloud Cuckoo Lander: Shows shades of this.
 Such as considering naming her cat "Dog".

-- Cold Sniper: Though she is very kind.
+- Cold Sniper: Though she is very kind she is focused during a mission

 - Goggles Do Something Unusual: They let her see in the electromagnetic spectrum.